-- explist is evaluated only once.
-Its results are an iterator function, a state, and an initial value for the first iterator variable. - □ f, s, and var are invisible variables.
-The names are here for explanatory purposes only. - □ You can use break to exit a for loop. - The loop variables var_i are local to the loop; you cannot use their values after the for ends.
+- 3. You can use break to exit a for loop. - 4.
+The loop variables var i are local to the loop; you cannot use their values after the for ends.
 If you need these values, then assign them to other variables before breaking or exiting the loop.

-2.4.6 - Function Calls as Statements .
+Function Calls as Statements.
 To allow possible side-effects, function calls can be executed as statements:

+'''

 stat ::= functioncall

+'''

 In this case, all returned values are thrown away.
-Function calls are explained in $\S2.5.8$.
+Function calls are explained in §2.5.8.

-2.4.7 - Local Declarations .
+Local Declarations.
 Local variables can be declared anywhere inside a block.
 The declaration can include an initial assignment:

+'''

-stat ::= {\bf local} namelist ['{\bf =} explist]
+stat ::= local namelist ['=' explist]

+'''